devcula/Smart-Brain-face-detection/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is now deployed on heroku.
+Check it Out!
+[Smart Brain](https://smart-brain-devcula.herokuapp.com/).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,run:

+### `npm install`

+Installs all the dependency required by the project.

 ### `npm start`